rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     <span id="anchor-4"></span>Encrypting and decrypting files

-    The procedure for encrypting and decrypting files or documents is straighti-forward.
+    The procedure for encrypting and decrypting files or documents is straightforward.

     If you want to encrypt a message to the user ying, you will encrypt it using user ying’s public key.